Queenwood School for Girls: Campus

 Queenwood has four campuses, each located in suburban Mosman.
 The site at 47 Mandalong Road on which Queenwood was founded, was completely redeveloped in 2002/03 and became operational in Term 4 of 2003.
 This campus caters for the Senior School (Years 7 to 12), and houses most of the academic activities of the School, including classrooms, integrated technology, a 600-seat tiered Auditorium, an underground car park, library, and music and drama facilities.
 In 2009/10 the Lawrance Campus at 44 Mandalong Road was completely redeveloped and opened for use in Term 3, 2010.
 The building has a 25m pool, a learn to swim pool, a 110-seat lecture theatre and numerous class rooms and science labs.

 Curriculum

 Queenwood is registered and accredited with the New South Wales Board of Studies, and therefore follows the mandated curriculum for all years.
 It offers the International Baccalaureate Diploma Program and the Higher School Certificate in Years 11 and 12.

-Junior School

-In the Junior School, the curriculum is based on the six primary Key Learning Areas of English, Mathematics, Human Society and its Environment, including languages other than English, Science and Technology, Creative and Practical Arts, and Physical Education, Personal Development and Health.

-Senior School

-Years 7 to 10 students are offered a range of curriculum choices.
-In Year 7, the school follows a mandatory pattern of subject choices.
-Year 8 students are introduced to six new subjects from which they select two for further study.
-In Year 9, whilst the mandated core subjects must be completed, students choose three electives which may include those studied in Year 8 or may consist of new subjects or a combination of both.

-In Year 11, students are prepared for either the Higher School Certificate (HSC) or the International Baccalaureate (IB), depending on their preference.
-Those choosing to complete the HSC must study at least ten units including: at least two units of English; at least one unit from the Key Learning Area Group 1 of Science, Mathematics and Technological and Applied Studies; and at least one unit from the Key Learning Area Group 2 of Languages Other Than English, Human Society and its Environment, Creative Arts, Personal Development, Health and Physical Education.

 House system

-As with most Australian schools, Queenwood utilises a house system through which students may participate in intra-school competitions and activities.
+As with most Australian schools, Queenwood uses a house system through which students may participate in intra-school competitions and activities.
 The school currently has three houses: